Untangling the Effects of Down-Sampling and Selection in Genetic Programming: Down-sampling

 \section{Down-sampling}

-In this work, we focus on down-sampling in the context of test-based program synthesis problems.
 In test-based program synthesis, candidate solutions are evaluated on a set of training cases in order to assess quality or correctness.
 Down-sampling techniques reduce the total number of training cases used for assessing candidate solution quality, which in turn, reduces the total number of program evaluations needed each generation.
-Down-sampling has been studied in evolutionary computation as a means to reduce computational loads \cite{langdon_minimising_2011, ross_effects_1999} and reduce overfitting \cite{goncalves_random_2012, liu_reducing_2004, goncalves:2013:EuroGP}.
+Down-sampling has been studied in evolutionary computation as a means to reduce computational loads \citep{langdon_minimising_2011,ross_effects_1999} and reduce overfitting \citep{goncalves_random_2012,liu_reducing_2004,goncalves:2013:EuroGP}.

-\emph{Historical subset selection} is one simple down-sampling method that maintains a single static subset of the training cases for an entire evolutionary run \cite{ga94aGathercole}.
-In contrast, \emph{random subset selection} \cite{ga94aGathercole} randomly chooses to include or not include each training case each generation, resulting in different down-sample sizes from generation to generation. \emph{Stochastic subset sampling} \cite{nordin_-line_1997, lasarczyk_dynamic_2004} chooses a new fixed-size down-sample each generation.
-More sophisticated methods of down-sampling have also been developed. \citet{ga94aGathercole} introduce \emph{dynamic subset selection}, which creates down-samples that are biased toward including harder cases and cases not seen for many generations. \citet{lasarczyk_dynamic_2004} introduce a topology-based selection that takes problem structure into account by selecting cases that individuals perform differently on in a problem domain.
-Topology-based selection is very similar to the later proposed informed down-sampling \cite{boldi_informed_2023}; although the latter has only been tested on program synthesis problems, and the former only on symbolic regression and classification.
-In this work, we compare the performance of informed down-sampling to that of a method similar to the earlier proposed \emph{stochastic subset sampling}, also known as random down-sampling \cite{hernandez_random_2019}, and the standard non-down-sampled selection strategy.
+\emph{Historical subset selection} is one simple down-sampling method that maintains a single static subset of the training cases for an entire evolutionary run \citep{ga94aGathercole}.
+In contrast, \emph{random subset selection} \citep{ga94aGathercole} randomly chooses to include or not include each training case each generation, resulting in different down-sample sizes from generation to generation. \emph{Stochastic subset sampling} \citep{nordin_-line_1997,lasarczyk_dynamic_2004} chooses a new fixed-size down-sample each generation.
+More sophisticated methods of down-sampling have also been developed. \emph{Dynamic subset selection} creates down-samples that are biased toward including harder cases and cases not seen for many generations \citep{ga94aGathercole}.
+Other work introduces a topology-based selection that takes problem structure into account by selecting cases that individuals perform differently in a problem domain \citep{lasarczyk_dynamic_2004}.
+Topology-based selection is very similar to the later proposed informed down-sampling \citep{boldi_informed_2023}; although the latter has only been tested on program synthesis problems, and the former only on symbolic regression and classification.
+In this work, we compare the performance of informed down-sampling to that of a method similar to the earlier proposed \emph{stochastic subset sampling}, also known as random down-sampling \citep{hernandez_random_2019}, and the standard non-down-sampled selection strategy.